You’re making some income selling your handmade jewelry…

 Answering “yes” most of these questions will indicate that you likely have a business.
 Answering “no” suggests that you are a hobbyist.

 Now the caveat: the IRS will take all facts and circumstances into account.
 No single aspect can make the determination, and this list is not all-inclusive.
-Your answers are indicative, but the IRS will make the final decision.
+So this is indicative, but the IRS will make the final decision.

 On to the questions…